 It will guide you as you listen (or read) along.

-Gerry Fierst is someone who would describe himself as “spiritual”, but he also says: “I also love the ritual of religion which connects us to all who have gone before and all who will come long after we are gone.”
-Especially as Gerry got older, he realized der pintele yid lived inside of him as he could hear the words of his ancestors and pass the tradition of the blowing of the shofar on to his children.
+Gerry Fierst says, "religion connects us to all who have gone before and all who will come after we are gone.”
+As he grows older he hear the words of his ancestors and passes the tradition of the blowing of the shofar on to his children.

 - How important is it to you to have a conscious spiritual life?